 HHA has been active since 2014, tackling hypertension and cardiovascular disease across East and West Africa – growing across Kenya, Ethiopia, Tanzania, Ghana and Uganda – as well as into India.
 By the end of March 2020, we had conducted more than 14.5m blood pressure screenings and trained over 7,200 healthcare workers.1

-As VP, Sustainability & Access to Healthcare, I lead one of the three priority pillars of AstraZeneca’s Sustainability strategy.
+As Vice President, Global Sustainability, Access to Healthcare, AstraZeneca, I lead one of the three priority pillars of AstraZeneca’s Sustainability strategy.
 My goal is working towards a future where all people have access to sustainable healthcare solutions for life-changing treatment and prevention.

 The key to addressing the burden of non-communicable diseases (NCDs) in emerging economies is by working with local stakeholders and in public-private partnerships to promote disease prevention, remove barriers to access and strengthen health systems in support of local communities for greatest impact.
 I feel privileged to be part of this inspirational work and am consistently humbled by the passion and commitment of our employees, partners and communities towards our efforts in this space.
 These collective efforts enabled us to reach more than 19.8m people and train more than 81,000 healthcare workers by the end of 2019 through our access to healthcare programmes.